The 4 Easy Beginner Guitar Chords You Need To Know (Essential)

 The best way to practice guitar chords

 Step 2.
-Get the chord notes consistently clear and buzz free.
-This takes daily practice.
+Get the chord notes consistently clear and buzz-free.
+This takes daily practice, commitment, and a whacking good dose of self-belief.

-Beginner guitar players who fail to set clear practice goals when learning new chord shapes will always struggle to get their playing to sound any good.
+👉 Beginner guitar players who fail to set clear practice goals when learning new chord shapes will run out of steam and struggle.

 It's essential as a newbie player you start off by learning open chord shapes.
 Open chords are chord shapes that contain open (non-fretted) strings and they're the important first chords you need to learn on guitar.